christinakulick/data_visualization.github.io/README.md

 ![Episodes VS Location](Episodes_Locations.png)

 Here is the link to the [original data set](location.json) for my first graph.
 In my graph I looked at the first 20 episodes in the data set.
 I then found all the locations mentioned in those 20 episodes and plotted how many of these 20 occurred at a specific location.
-My locations were: Plant, Cluster, Space Station, Microverse, TV, Resort, Fantasy Town, and Dream.
+My locations were: Planet, Cluster, Space Station, Microverse, TV, Resort, Fantasy Town, and Dream.
 Results show most of the episodes occur on a Planet!

-**Percent of Each Gender of the Character**
+**Percent of Each Gender**

 ![Percent VS Gender](Percent_Gender.png)